junxit/us-congress-bills-113/bill.md

 - **(b)** *Offset* To the extent necessary, the Chief and the Director shall offset any direct spending authorized under section 602 of the Healthy Forests Restoration Act of 2003 (as added by subsection (a)) using any additional amounts that may be made available to the Chief or the Director for the applicable fiscal year.
 - **(c)** *Conforming amendment* Section 347 of the Department of the Interior and Related Agencies Appropriations Act, 1999 (16 U.S.C.
 2104 note; Public Law 105–277) is repealed.
+- **(c)** *Conforming amendment*
+  - **(1)** *In general* Section 347 of the Department of the Interior and Related Agencies Appropriations Act, 1999 (16 U.S.C.
+2104 note; Public Law 105–277) is repealed.
+  - **(2)** *Effect of repeal* Notwithstanding the amendment made by paragraph (1), nothing in this Act or an amendment made by this Act invalidates or otherwise affects any stewardship contract entered into by the Chief of the Forest Service or the Director of the Bureau of Land Management that is in effect on the date of enactment of this Act.